Increase Productivity With Mac Keyboard Shortcuts

 Tabs

-Why this is useful: If you have a ridiculous number of tabs open in one browser window, this can be more efficient than clicking on each tab one-by-one; especially if you have so many tabs that their width is compromised.
+Why these are useful: If you have a ridiculous number of tabs open in one browser window, this can be more efficient than clicking on each tab one-by-one; especially if you have so many tabs that their width is compromised.

 Google Docs